gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 almost | tv:  0.0279 # almost and tv has way lower cosine similarity than he and she, therefore low similarity. problem | window:  0.1334 # Sometimes interchangable, 'i have a problem/window', therefore medium cosine similarity.
 ```
-These word similarities are trained over time, are are nonsense in the start.
+These word similarities are trained over time, are nonsense in the start.

 ## All callable modules